 Ellicott City is a historic town in Howard County, Maryland that is home to the oldest railroad station in the U.S. and the last operating grist mill in the state.
 Located 11 miles west of Downtown Baltimore, the town offers a unique destination for shopping and dining.
-Although Ellicott City was severely damaged in a historic flood in August 2016, the town is working toward reopening many of its attractions.
+Ellicott City was severely damaged in a historic flood in August 2016 and in 2018, and the town is working toward reopening many of its attractions.
 Call ahead to check with the specific site before planning a visit.
 Read more about Ellicott City, MD.

 Distance from Washington, D.C.: 39 miles